-Best Google Pixel 5a cases 2021
+Here are the best cases for your Google Pixel 5a

 Wonderful texture: Caseology Vault

 Google called the Pixel 5a Mostly Black, but I wish they'd picked the same hue as the Urban Gray Caseology Vault.
-It's an excellent hue, there's a good texture across the back for subtle grip without getting thick, and the sides feel very pleasant in the hand.
+It's an excellent hue, there's a good texture across the back for subtle grip without getting thick, and the sides feel very pleasant in hand.

 Protect it all: Sucnakp Case with Screen Protector

 This killer combo gives you a nice absorbent TPU case with deep grip grooves and a screen protector to protect that 6.34-inch screen from scratches, scuffs, and chips.
-If you need to protect your Pixel 5a on a budget, this is your winner.
+So if you need to protect your Pixel 5a on a budget, this is your winner.

 Fill and flip: HAII Leather Flip Folio